 The fog lamps' job is to show you the edges of the road, the lane markings, and the immediate foreground.
 When used in combination with the headlamps, good fog lamps weight the overall beam pattern towards the foreground so that even though there may be a relatively high level of upward stray light from the headlamps causing glareback from the fog or falling rain or snow, there will be more foreground light than usual without a corresponding increase in upward stray light, giving back some of the vision you lose to precipitation.

 When used without headlamps in conditions of extremely poor visibility due to snow, fog or heavy rain, good fog lamps light the foreground and the road edges only, so you can see your way safely at reduced speeds.

-If the road is wet or slick with ice, but there's no falling precipitation, fog lamps should be used with discretion.
+If the road is wet or slick with ice, but there's no falling precipitation or fog, fog lamps should be used with discretion.
 Their extra downward light can help compensate for the tendency of water to "soak up" the light on the road from your headlamps.
 But, this extra downward light hitting a road surface shiny with water or ice will also create high levels of reflected glare for other drivers.
 Since we're all "other drivers" to everybody else on the road, it's well to think of roadway safety as a cooperative effort.
-In most driving situations, fog lamps are neither useful nor necessary, but more people use their fog lamps when the prevailing conditions don't call for their use, than use them when the conditions do call for their use.
-Nobody thinks your car is cool because it has fog lamps, and glare is dangerous, so do yourself and everyone a favor: choose them carefully, aim them properly, use them thoughtfully, and leave them off except when they're genuinely necessary.
+In most driving situations, fog lamps are neither useful nor necessary, but—back to that study linked above—more people use their fog lamps when the prevailing conditions don't call for their use, than use them when the conditions do call for their use.
+Fact is, it's not helping you, and nobody thinks your car is cool because it has fog lamps, and glare is dangerous, so do yourself and everyone a favor: choose them carefully, aim them properly, use them thoughtfully and sparingly, and leave them off except when they're genuinely necessary.